medic/cht-user-management/scripts/deploy/medic-deploy.md

 ### Known cofigurations:

-As each deployment needs its own configuration directory, DNS entry and deployment name, we'll list them here and the the commands below can be used by replacing the correct value.
+As each deployment needs its own configuration directory, DNS entry and deployment name, we'll list them here and the commands below can be used by replacing the correct value.

 | Name | Config | Values | EKS-Deployment | URL |
 |--    |--      |--      |--              |--   |